 So, how should a writer handle editorial feedback?

-I’ve been on the end of an editorial letter myself, and I can confirm that there’s a lot to take on board.
+I’ve been on the end of an editorial letter myself.
+I can confirm that there’s a lot to take on board.
 Inevitably, a full DE has even more information to digest.

 As an aside, one of my tutors claimed she’d never met a writer who’d read all the way through the track commenting in their manuscript before they started revising.
 My first thought was that’s exactly what I would do as a writer.
 I’d want to see the bigger picture with the feedback before I started revising.
 But how useful it would be might relate to whether a novel is written in chronological order.
-If scenes appear out of sequence, it might matter more to read through to the end to see what the commentary is there, just in case you need to know this stuff before you start rewriting or restructuring.
+If scenes appear out of sequence, the editor’s commentary at the end might matter more for rewriting the beginning.
 In a chronological narrative, it doesn’t necessarily matter so much.

-But whether you only have an editorial letter, or you have a full DE, don’t be surprised if you need weeks or even longer to digest.
+But whether you have an editorial letter or full DE, don’t be surprised if you need weeks to digest it.
 Some comments and information might hit you first – especially those you’re more resistant to.
 There might be gems buried in the letter that you initially miss.
-You need to read the letter more than once, and you also need to put it away for a while before returning to it.
+You need to read the letter more than once.
+Then you can put it away for a while before returning to it.
 This is especially true if you don’t like the feedback.

 Good editorial feedback should be what you need to hear, not what you want to hear.
 The latter is simply a waste of money.

-Some editors will include a time frame in which you can send them questions or request clarification, after which you have to pay them for more consultation time.
+Some editors will include a time frame in which you can send them questions or request clarification.
+After that, you have to pay them for more consultation time.
 There are some who will not include much aftercare.

 I think for less experienced authors, aftercare is important.
 But it does eat into an editor’s schedule.

 A full developmental edit can take around four to six weeks depending on the length and complexity of the manuscript.
-The editor has to read the manuscript several times, make notes, start putting together a plan, add track commenting, draw up and organise the editorial letter, etc, and check they haven’t missed anything.
+The editor has to read the manuscript several times.
+They make notes, add track commenting, draw up and organise the editorial letter, etc, and check they haven’t missed anything.

 Which service is best for your needs?

-If you’re submitting to agents and getting knockbacks, it’s worth pausing and having a manuscript critique or even an assessment to see what can be done to improve your book.
+If you’re submitting to agents and getting knockbacks, it’s worth having a manuscript critique.
+That way you can see what should be done to improve your book.
 Then you can revise and continue submitting.

 If you reach the end of the line with agents or the traditional publishing industry, you still have the option of the indie route.

-Indie authors probably most benefit from a full developmental edit, but the service is sadly beyond the reach of most price-wise.
+Indie authors most benefit from a full developmental edit.
+However, the service is sadly beyond the reach of most price-wise.
 However, it’s worth keeping an eye out for special deals and newer editors who probably won’t charge as much.
-I’ve listed good DE courses below so you can get a sense of what to look for in an editor’s training.
+I’ve listed good DE courses below so you know what to look for in an editor’s training.

 - Developmental Editing: Fiction Theory – Liminal Pages